tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 ### #1 Micropayment Channels
 #### What is it?

-A Micropayment Channel is a class of techniques designed to allow users to make multiple Bitcoin transations without commiting all of the transactions to the Bitcoin block chain.
+A Micropayment Channel is a class of techniques designed to allow users to make multiple Bitcoin transactions without committing all of the transactions to the Bitcoin block chain.
 In a typical payment channel, only two transactions are added to the block chain but an unlimited or nearly unlimited number of payments can be made between the participants.[11]

 Several channel designs have been proposed or implemented over the years- these include:
 - Nakamoto high-frequency transactions